catwith1hat/catwith1hat.github.io/_posts/2025-04-30-max_source_epoch.md

 Holesky Pectra fork would have been safe.

 This strategy however has a problem when the fork happened earlier in an epoch, e.g slot 0-5.
-In the Holesky Pectra indident, we saw block production falling apart on the minority side right after the forking slot, with many many slots going missing afterwards.
+In the Holesky Pectra incident, we saw block production falling apart on the minority side right after the forking slot, with many many slots going missing afterwards.